bids-standard/bids-specification/src/common-principles.md

 within the `sourcedata/atlases/`.
-Any artifacts deriving from atlases, or the creation of new templates and atlases MUST follow the [corresponding specification](derivatives/atlas.md) and stored under the `derivatives/` folder, and follow the general specifications for derivatives regarding storage and distribution, as described in the next section.
+Any artifacts deriving from atlases, or the creation of new templates and atlases MUST follow the [corresponding specification](derivatives/atlas.md) and stored under the `derivatives/` directory, and follow the general specifications for derivatives regarding storage and distribution, as described in the next section.

 ### Storage of derived datasets